lidofinance/lido-subgraph/docs/Totals Spec.md

 let totalRewardsEntity = TotalReward.load(event.transaction.hash.toHex())

 // We know that for rewards distribution shares are minted with same from 0x0 address as staking
-// We can save this indicator which helps us distinguish such mints from staking events entity.mintWithoutSubmission = totalRewardsEntity ? true : false
 ```

 We can easily identify mints: